-MISSOURI STATE BOARD OF HEALTH PLACE OF DEAT BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Registration District No Village Primary Registration District No. or [If death occurred in a City Ward) hospital or institution. give its NAME instead of street and number) PERMANENT PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 8EX COLOR OR RACE DATE OF DEATH (Write thoward) (Month) (Day) BINDING DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Month) (Day) (Year) that I last saw h If LESS than AGE FOR I dayhrs and that death occurred, on the date stated above, a or___min.?
-The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town."
-State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE /Signed OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths' from Violent Causes, state (1) Heans of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place In the (City or town, State or foreign country) of death. mos.
-State Where was disease contracted if not at place of death?
-Former or usual residence REGISTRAR
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS monclean CERTIFICATE OF DEATH Walson or Village O2 [If death occurred in a City Ward) : hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE SEX : COLOR OR RACE MARRIED WIDOWED mul OR DIVORCED Write the word (Day) (Month) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from mara (Month) (Day) : (Year) AGE If LESS than and that death occurred, on the date statut above, or....min.?
+The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town, State or foreign country) Contributoı NAME OF (SECONDAM FATHER BIRTHPLACE OF FATHER (City or town, State or foreign country) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Injury: and (2) whether Accidental, Suicidal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place (City or town, State or foreign country) In the of death.
+State.
+Where was disease contracted if not at place of death?
+Former or usual residence